How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Discussion and outlook

 \section{Discussion and outlook}

-In what follows we aim to analyze the impact of the introduction of dormancy in both variants of the F-KPP equation with seed bank on the wave speed.
-We thus set $c=\tilde c, c'=\tilde c', s=\tilde s$ for the remainder of this section.
+In what follows we aim at analyzing the impact of the introduction of dormancy on the wave speed, in both variants of the F-KPP equation with dormancy.
+We thus set $c=\tilde c, c'=\tilde c', {\tt s}=\tilde{\tt s}$ for the remainder of this section.